-- Processing is necessary for compliance with a legal obligation to which the data controller is subject - Processing is necessary in order to protect the vital interests of the data subject or of another natural person - Processing is necessary for the purposes of the legitimate interests pursued by the data controller or by a third party - The data subject has given consent to the processing of his or her data for one or more specific purposes.
+- Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the school - Processing is necessary for the performance of a contract to which the data subject is party, or in order to take steps at the request of the data subject prior to entering into a contract - Processing is necessary for compliance with a legal obligation to which the data controller is subject - Processing is necessary in order to protect the vital interests of the data subject or of another natural person - Processing is necessary for the purposes of the legitimate interests pursued by the data controller or by a third party1 - The data subject has given consent to the processing of his or her data for one or more specific purposes.
 Agreement must be indicated clearly either by a statement or positive action to the processing.
 Consent requires affirmative action so silence, pre-ticked boxes or inactivity are unlikely to be sufficient.
-If consent is given in a document which deals with other matters, the consent must be kept separate from those other matters

-Data subjects must be easily able to withdraw consent to processing at any time and withdrawal must be promptly honoured.
+If consent is given in a document which deals with other matters, the consent must be kept separate from those other matters - Data subjects must be easily able to withdraw consent to processing at any time and withdrawal must be promptly honoured.
 Consent may need to be reviewed if personal data is intended to be processed for a different and incompatible purpose which was not disclosed when the data subject first gave consent.